Fortress-Wars/FortressWars-Server/README.md

 DISCORDSRV_CHANNEL_GAME=__value__
 DISCORDSRV_CHANNEL_KILLFEED=__value__
 ```

+Notes:
+- FW_LOG_LEVEL should be one of the following values: warn, info, debug, or silly

 Download the latest versions of the following plugins and place them in the `/plugins` directory.
 Requried Plugins: